Tutorial setup

 Now we have a powerful query not available through spack find.

-Let’s exit the interpreter to take us back to the command line:
+Exit the interpreter to return to the command line:

 >>> exit()